 Students can use Water Marbles to plan and conduct investigations to provide evidence that vibrating materials make sound and that sound can make materials vibrate.

 Students can use Water Marbles to plan and conduct an investigation to determine the effect of placing objects made with different materials in the path of a beam of light.

 Students can analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.

-Students can use this kit to make observations and measurements to identify materials based on their properties.
+Students can use Water Marbles to make observations and measurements to identify materials based on their properties.

-Students can use this kit to construct and revise an explanation for the outcome of a simple chemical reaction based on the outermost electron states of atoms, trends in the Periodic Table and knowledge of the patterns of chemical properties.
+Students can use Water Marbles in an investigation to construct and revise an explanation for the outcome of a simple chemical reaction based on the outermost electron states of atoms, trends in the Periodic Table, and knowledge of the patterns of chemical properties.